 2. Get to know your kids’ friends; then you’ll know which ones can’t be trusted around the electric train layout before you spot the Lionel in the swimming pool.
 Or you’ll recognize another child’s “I need to go pee but forget where the potty is” dance when his mom is busy in another room.
 I know most of my kids’ friends pretty well so I’m able to help generate ideas to keep everyone occupied and suggest what toys should probably be put away.
 (Remember what happened last time you “shared” your air soft gun with Bobby?
 Do I need to show you the scar again? )

 4. Think of who you’re inviting; how clean was their house last time you went over?
 Use that to gauge how much you need to clean.
-Never been to their house?
-Then try to score an invite before hosting or as a last resort, really tidy up so you make a good impression.
+(I’m serious about this folks.)
 At minimum I try to wipe down the bathroom (not the tub), have the floor picked up and swept (don’t need my guest’s nine month old eating yesterday’s cereal, or Legos, from under the dining table) and dirty dishes in the sink (but not overflowing) or dishwasher.
+Most moms will understand the state of your home.
+I just want my home to be comfortable, not necessarily neat as a pin.

 5. Create an environment that encourages kids to run free and lets moms socialize.
 I usually host when it’s warm so the big kids run around in our backyard while the little ones stay on the deck with some toys and chairs for the moms.
 I also try to keep the living room inviting in case someone needs a quiet place to nurse.
 Our swing set is also visible from the deck.
 I always lock our pool, unless we are specifically hosting a family for swimming in which case we’re all in the water or on the pool deck.
 If it’s cold I never host more than one family at a time and the big kids are asked to stay in the basement or in the upstairs bedrooms.
 Little ones may play in the living room where it’s somewhat easier to relax.
 I don’t intervene in disputes between kids unless it’s absolutely necessary.
 My kids know by now that when I need to get involved in their fights (as opposed to sitting on the deck and eating brownies), it’s not pretty, so usually, they will try to work it out before bringing in an adult.